Strabismus Treatment

 Strabismus Treatment; The problematic pregnancy period of the child in the mother’s womb, the problematic birth, the development of the child, the diseases he/she has had can cause strabismus.
 Genetic predisposition for strabismus is also seen as an important factor.

-If there is a family history of strabismus, the probability of strabismus increases in children.
+If there is a family history of strabismus, the probability of strabismus treatment increases in children.
 The treatment of strabismus differs from person to person as it is caused by many reasons.
 Strabismus is an eye problem that can be treated at any age.

 • If the following situations are encountered, a doctor should be consulted immediately: